Mohamed Masoud Rana: Early career

 In 1986, Masoud participated in the Ershad Gold Cup football tournament representing Sirajganj District.
 He was later included in a camp arranged by the National Sports Council in Dhaka, which consisted of the best 60 players in the tournament.
 Masoud eventually gained admission to Bangladesh Krira Shikkha Protishtan (BKSP) on 10 March 1986 following a successful training camp.
 He participated in many international tournaments in India, Malaysia and Brunei playing as a left back for BKSP.
 In 1988, he won the Under-16 Youth Gold Cup in Dhaka, where BKSP were competed against different divisional teams.
-He later partook in the Ma-O-Moni Gold Cup as a guest player for Abahani Limited Dhaka.
+He later partook in the Ma-O-Moni Gold Cup as a guest player for Dhaka Abahani.

 Club career

-Masoud, who initially joined Abahani Limited Dhaka as a guest player at the Ma-O-Moni Gold Cup in Chittagong, soon became a regular starter and was integral in the club's BTC Club Cup triumph the following year, before contractually joining the club.
+Masoud, who initially joined Dhaka Abahani as a guest player at the Ma-O-Moni Gold Cup in Chittagong, soon became a regular starter and was integral in the club's 1991 BTC Club Cup triumph the following year, before contractually joining the club.
 He won the Dhaka Premier League title in his first full season at the club in 1992.
 Initially joining as a binding player, Masoud was supposed to play for Abahani without remuneration for two seasons; however, after impressing during his debut year, he was awarded Taka 2.5 lakh through the recommendation of club official Salman F Rahman.

-Nonetheless, due to the gentleman's agreement among Brothers Union, Mohammedan and Abahani to lower player wages, Masoud was one of the 11 players signed by heavy spending Muktijoddha Sangsad KC in 1994.
-He won the Dhaka Premier League in both 1997–98 and 2000 with Muktijoddha, while in his first season he won the Federation Cup, the club's first major title.
+Nonetheless, due to the gentleman's agreement among Brothers Union, Mohammedan and Abahani to lower player wages, Masoud was one of the 11 players signed by Muktijoddha Sangsad KC in 1994.
+He won the Dhaka Premier League in both 1997–98 and 2000 with Muktijoddha, while in his first season he won the 1994 Federation Cup, the club's first major title.
 He also represented the Freedom Fighters at the 1999–2000 Asian Club Championship over two legs against Mohun Bagan.
-In 2001, he joined Mohammedan SC where he would win the 2000 Dhaka Premier League, Federation Cup and 2002 National League as club captain.
+In 2001, he joined Mohammedan SC where he would win the 2002 National League, 2002 Dhaka Premier League and Federation Cup, the latter two as captain.

 In December 2004, Masoud joined Brothers Union and won the domestic double, as Brothers were crowned both Dhaka Premier League and Federation Cup champions in 2005.
 Masoud also represented the Oranges during both the 2005 AFC Cup and 2006 AFC Cup.
 He remained with Brothers for the 2007 B.League, the inaugural edition of the country's first professional league and eventually retired following 2009–10 Bangladesh League.